hathaway-brown-apcsa-starting-code/HelloGUIEclipse/README.md

 # HelloGUIEclipse
-HelloGUI set up for an Eclipse workspace
+HelloGUI (from Litvin & Litvin 3rd edition) set up for an Eclipse workspace